sae220/hoc2022-md/red3_lazerbattery.md

 ### @explicitHints true

-# Red3 - Lazer Battery
+# Red3 - Laser Battery

 ## Step 1
-Fill in all the holes in the floor with the cursor to charge the lazer.
+Fill in all the holes in the floor with the cursor to charge the laser.

 #### ~ tutorialhint
 Fill in all of the holes that are above the gold block on the floor.
 You only need to add additional blocks to the default code.